liferay/liferay-mobile-sdk/ios/README.md

 	The third parameter is the user's password.

 	> Be careful to use these credentials on a production Liferay instance.
-They are typically the administrator credentials, which means you have permission to call any service and change any data.
+If you're using the administrator credentials, you have permission to call any service and can change any data by accident.

 2. Check which Liferay services you need in order to build your app by